SRA-VJTI/blog/_posts/2023-09-08-rotary-inverted-pendulum.md

 #### Future Tasks:
-Our next task is to simulate a complex pulley ( also knows as an atwood machine).
-For that, again we shall be deriving the Lagrangian equation and then move on with the animation and simulation part.
+Our next task is to simulate a complex pulley ( also known as an atwood machine).
+For that, again we shall derive the Lagrangian equation and then move on with the animation and simulation part.
 Following which, we will stabilise an inverted pendulum using this software.

 #### Git repository
 -- [Rotary Inverted Pendulum](https://github.com/Shankari02/Rotary_Inverted_Pendulum_using_MPC_and_LQR)